dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 Interactive access to local variables and arguments on the stack
 ----------------------------------------------------------------

-Interactive expressions can refer to variables from the debugger’s current stack backtrace, simply by using their name.
+Interactive expressions can refer to variables from the debugger's current stack backtrace, simply by using their name.
 Before referring to a variable, you must select the stack frame that contains the variables you want to use.
 This is so the debugger can resolve any ambiguities